the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

   Search.css
 ~~~~~~~~

-It doesn't look too promising.
+It separates the components into their own files, but it doesn't look too promising.
 You can see a lot of naming duplications and only the file extension differs.
 Another module structure could be:

 {title="Folder Structure",lang="text"}
 ~~~~~~~~